UBC-DSCI/introduction-to-datascience/README.md

 - er vs re: center (not centre)

 #### Whitespace
-We need a line of whitespace before and after.
+We need a line of whitespace before and after code fences (code surrounded by three backticks above and below).
 This is for readability, and it is essential for figure captions.

 #### PDF Output